flintlib/arb/doc/source/arb.rst

     digits may be printed.

-    If *ARB_STR_NO_RADIUS* is added to *flags*, the radius is not included in the output if at least 1 digit of the midpoint can be printed.
+    If *ARB_STR_NO_RADIUS* is added to *flags*, the radius is not included in the output.
+Unless *ARB_STR_MORE* is set, the output is rounded so that the midpoint is correct to 1 ulp.
+As a special case, if there are no significant digits after rounding, the result will be shown as ``0e+n``, meaning that the result is between ``-1e+n`` and ``1e+n`` (following the contract that the output is correct to within one unit in the only shown digit).

     By adding a multiple *m* of *ARB_STR_CONDENSE* to *flags*, strings of more than three times *m* consecutive digits are condensed, only